 He was then christened as Sahajanand Swami and was granted the responsibility of the Uddhav Sampraday in 1802 by his guru.
 He preached the Swaminarayan Mahamantra and thus the name of the sect was changed to Swaminarayan Sampraday and since then he became popular as Swaminarayan.

 He had built around six temples and spread his philosophy by assigning the task to 500 spiritual leaders called Parmahansas.
 He taught his followers to lead a life devoid of immortality.
 Ahmedabad’s Swaminarayan Temple located at Kalupur was the first temple to be built by him.

 There were around 1.8 million followers of the sacred sect at the time of Swaminarayan’s death.
 Swaminarayan had spent 30 years of his life in Gujarat spreading his teachings on Dharma.

-Known for its architectural splendour Swaminarayan Temple of Kalupur enshrines Sri NarNarayan Dev.
+Known for its architectural splendour, Swaminarayan Temple of Kalupur enshrines Sri NarNarayan Dev.
 NarNarayan refers to the appearance of Lord Vishnu as twin brothers for restoration of Dharma.
-Swaminarayan sect believes that Nar Narayan Dev was the prime controllers of human being’s destiny and that Swaminarayan resided within the idol of NarNarayan Dev in Swaminarayan temple at Kalupur.
+The Swaminarayan sect believes that Nar Narayan Dev was the prime controller of human being’s destiny and that Swaminarayan resided within the idol of NarNarayan Dev in Swaminarayan temple at Kalupur.

 Visitors would be enthralled to enter the premises of the temple through a wonderful gateway that features a combination of Gujarati, Marathi, Rajasthani and British style of designs.
 Interesting sculptures of the gateway portrays Rajasthani and Marathi culture and the images of Gujarati women clad in local dress with their child held by them on their waist.